datatechnew/breast-cancer/README.md

-This program detects breast cancer, based off of data.
+This program detects breast cancer